akltech/Object-Detection/README.md

     ```
     out.write(frame)
     ```
-  8. Call the ```waitKey()``` function to process OpenCV's HighGUI event messages.
+  8. To process OpenCV's HighGUI event messages, invoke the ```waitKey()``` function.
 Pass this method a parameter to tell it the number of milliseconds to wait to close the window—for example, ```waitKey(20)``` waits up to twenty milliseconds to stop processing the GUI events.
 Regardless of the timeout value, ```waitKey()``` returns instantly with key input.
 However, an additional condition is required to stop a video with a key event, as shown in the following code sample:
 <br></p>
     ```
     if cv2.waitKey(25) & 0xFF == ord('q'):
     ```

-  9. Use the ```release()``` function to close all frames.
-This function closes the video capture object.
+  9. Close the video capture object and all frames by executing the ```release()``` function.
   <br></p>
     ```
     cap.release()
     ```
-  10. To destroy the GUI window, call the ```destroyAllWindows()``` method.
-Usually, the GUI window will close when the program terminates, but if you are executing it in Python from the terminal rather than a script, it can remain open until you quit Python.
+  10. Destroy the GUI window by calling the ```destroyAllWindows()``` method.
+The GUI window will usually close when the program terminates, but if you are executing it in Python from the terminal rather than a script, it can remain open until you quit Python.
 Calling ```destroyAllWindows()```  is a good practice to prevent an open GUI window from lingering.
   <br></p>
     ```
     cv2.destroyAllWindows()